LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 To use input and output statements, we have to include the `<iostream>` header file.

-## Output

-To let the program print to the console, we can use the `std::cout` statement.

-There are a few ways to print in a new line, including using the `\n` escape character.
-Another way is to use `std::endl`.

 ## Input

 To accept input from a user, we can use `std::cin`.